 I no longer sit on the diagonal in the living room of Uncle Bobby’s two-room assisted living apartment.
 Rather, I sit right next to the newly installed hospital bed in his darker bedroom.
 He no longer articulates a desire to get back out to the living area to take his spot in the comfortable lounge chair.
 The television has been moved to the bedroom, and Fox News talking heads drone on and on, now at a lower decibel.
 This absurd, but entertaining, presidential election does not absorb him as it did throughout the previous nine months.

-During the last 16 months, Uncle Bobby made it challenging to take my leave at the end of my daily visits.
+During the last 16 months, Uncle Bobby made it challenging for me to leave at the end of my daily visits.
 Almost always there was a “one more thing” as I tried to make my way out the door.
-Yesterday, as he pulled the white matelassé bedspread to his chin to cover the hospital johnnie he now wears, he said to me in resignation, “I think I just need to be quiet today, go on with yours.”
+Yesterday, as he pulled the white matelassé bedspread to his chin to cover the hospital Johnnie he now wears, he said to me in resignation, “I think I just need to be quiet today, go on with yours.”
 Six months ago I would have skipped out of that apartment, relieved by the gift of time.
 Yesterday, I left feeling pensive

 Nilda is a listener.

 It was beautiful to watch from my perch as Nilda straightened his bedcovers.
 She merely nodded at intervals as Uncle Bobby weakly railed on about the frustration of the day.

 “It’s a small thing”, he begins, directing the conversation to her.

 “Orange juice, not cranberry.”

 He pauses to lick his lips, which are always parched now.